 The standard error of the regression (S) and R-squared are two key goodness-of-fit measures for regression analysis.
 While R-squared is the most well-known amongst the goodness-of-fit statistics, I think it is a bit over-hyped.
+The standard error of the regression is also known as residual standard error.

 In this post, I’ll compare these two statistics.
 We’ll also work through a regression example to help make the comparison.
 I think you’ll see that the oft overlooked standard error of the regression can tell you things that the high and mighty R-squared simply can’t.
 At the very least, you’ll find that the standard error of the regression is a great tool to add to your statistical toolkit!